-Diagnosing diabetes type 1, type 2, or gestational diabetes as well as pre-diabetes involves a blood test to evaluate how well your body is handling glucose.
+Diagnosing diabetes, type 1, type 2, gestational diabetes or pre-diabetes, involves a blood test to evaluate how well your body is handling glucose.
 Urine tests may also be used to diagnose type 1.
 Before diabetes is confirmed, you may have to undergo more than one blood test.

 The symptoms of diabetes can be so subtle and come on so gradually that you can have diabetes for years before the symptoms become obvious enough to prompt a visit to your doctor.
 For that reason, it is recommended that adults over the age of 45 be tested for diabetes.
 In addition, if you find that you have one or more of the risk factors for diabetes, you should talk to your Riverside primary care doctor about getting tested for diabetes.

 What to Expect When Being Tested for Diabetes

 Depending on your individual situation, your doctor may select one of the following blood tests:

 The A1C test tells your physician your average blood sugar level for the past two to three months.
 Experts have recently recommended that the A1 test be used to test for type 1 and type 2 diabetes.

 - If you have excess glucose in your blood, some of that glucose will hook onto the hemoglobin in your red blood cells.
 It stays there for the life of the red blood cell, which is about 120 days.

 - The medical staff will draw a small amount of blood and send it to the lab.